Electric activity at magnetic moment fragmentation in spin ice

 It was later realised that for magnetic monopoles in spin ice there is an interesting interplay between magnetic and electric degrees of freedom: it was shown that on each magnetic monopole there exists an electric dipole attached to it~\cite{Khomskii-ice}, see Fig.~\ref{FIG:1}.
-This prediction was later confirmed by different experimental means~\cite{Grams,Jin}.
+This prediction was later {\red followed up by very interesting theoretical development~\cite{Jaubert,Lantagne-Hurtubise,Slobinsky}, and} confirmed by different experimental means~\cite{Grams,Jin}.
 Thus the interplay between electricity and magnetism was also demonstrated for magnetic monopoles.

 Recently an interesting new twist in the monopole story appeared: it was shown that there occurs in these systems a novel state in which magnetic monopoles exist not only as excitations, but can be also present in the ground state.
 Especially interesting is the state in which magnetic monopoles and antimonopoles exist on each metal tetrahedra in pyrochlores and are ordered in a two-sublattice fashion (the tetrahedra in pyrochlores and at B-sites of spinels form a bipartite diamond lattice).
 At the same time the spins themselves remain disordered, see Fig.~\ref{FIG:2} below.